shaps80/Stack/README.md

 [![License](https://img.shields.io/cocoapods/l/Stack.svg?style=flat)](http://cocoadocs.org/docsets/Stack)
 [![Platform](https://img.shields.io/cocoapods/p/Stack.svg?style=flat)](http://cocoadocs.org/docsets/Stack)

+Stack was created to provide a more expressive, safe and clean implementation for a CoreData stack implementation.

+Stack provides block chaining to allow you to better construct your queries, as well as a transaction block to allow you to better batch a series of requests, improving performance.

+Stack also provides cleaner implementations for specifying sort descriptors and predicates.

 ## A quick comparison

 The best way to understand why Stack is a safer, much simpler implementation for working with CoreData, is to see some code.